-Now before we can see what the relevance is of (42) for the question we raised at the end of the previous section, we need to discuss the analysis of suppletion.
+Now before we can see what the relevance is of the GOSP for the question we raised at the end of the previous section, we need to discuss the analysis of suppletion.
 Caha (2017), De Clercq & Vanden Wyngaerd (2017) argue that suppletive roots like English bett are characterised by the fact that they spell out C1P, as shown in (43):

-Now the generalisation in (42) can be shown to follow from this analysis, provided no feature overlap is permitted between the features of the main spine and those of a specifier.
-To see how this works, let us reconsider the overlapping representation of the analytical comparative in English given in (33) above, but replace the adjectival root with a suppletive one, i.e. a C1P:
+Now the generalization in (42) can be shown to follow from this analysis, provided no feature overlap is permitted between the features of the main spine and those of a specifier.
+To see how this works, let us reconsider the overlapping representation of the analytical comparative in English given in (36) above, but replace the adjectival root with a suppletive one, i.e. a C1P:

-If overlap is allowed in principle, this type of derivation, which combines a PRE marker with a suppletive root, cannot be blocked.
-Even though it would not arise in English (because better will block the derivation of more bett), it could be derived in a language that lacked a lexical item like English er (which spells out just [${C2P}$ C2]).
-In search for spellout, a new derivation would be spawned, and as long as the language had a lexical item that provided a spellout for the missing feature C2, it could occur as a PRE marker with the suppletive root, as shown in (44).
+If overlap is allowed in principle, this type of derivation cannot be blocked.
+Even though it would not arise in English (because better will block the derivation of more bett), it could be derived in a language that lacked a lexical item like English er (which spells out just [C2P C2]).
+In search for spellout, a new derivation would be spawned, and as long as the language had a lexical item that provided a spellout for the missing feature C2, it could occur as a PRE marker with the suppletive root, as in (44).
 It would be highly coincidental if the theory allowed a derivation like (44), but no language with suppletion in the comparative had a PRE marker as in (44).

-In contrast, if overlap is ruled out in principle, we can derive the GOPS in (42).
-In such a case, Unmerge (or Remove, in the terminology of Müller 2017) would need to remove anything merged higher than $\sqrt{}$ from the main spine, so as to create a representation without overlap:
+In contrast, if overlap is ruled out in principle, we can derive the GOSP in (3).
+In such a case, Unmerge would need to remove anything merged higher than $\sqrt{}$ from the main spine, so as to create a representation without overlap:

-But as soon as the main derivation (on the right hand side in (45)) shrinks below C1P, it will revert to the nonsuppletive root.10 In this way, the GOPS is derived: a PRE marker will always minimally spell out C1 and C2 (since these mark the comparative), and if overlap is not allowed, then the main spine cannot contain C1 anymore, which is the feature that characterises suppletive roots.
+But as soon as the main derivation (on the right hand side in (45)) shrinks below C1P, it will revert to the nonsuppletive root.
+10 In this way, the GOSP is derived: a PRE marker will always minimally spell out C1 and C2, so that the main spine cannot contain C1 anymore, which is the feature that characterises suppletive roots.
 As a result, suppletive roots are incompatible with PRE marking.